OpenNebula/marketplace-docs/source/service/k3s.rst

     If you wish to run the master node in such way then set the ``ONEAPP_K8S_TAINTED_MASTER=YES``.

-.. _k8s_worker_node:
+.. _k3s_worker_node:

 Worker Node
 -----------

-New nodes can join already running Kubernetes cluster, if they are provided with following contextualization parameters:
+New nodes can join already running K3s cluster, if they are provided with following contextualization parameters:

 * ``ONEAPP_K8S_ADDRESS`` - master node's IP address
 * ``ONEAPP_K8S_TOKEN``
-* ``ONEAPP_K8S_HASH``

 .. important::

-   For the worker nodes, the ``ONEAPP_K8S_ADDRESS`` must be an exact IP address of the master node on which the Kubernetes advertises its API!
-All the three parameters must be defined together to take an effect (with correct values).
+   For the worker nodes, the ``ONEAPP_K8S_ADDRESS`` must be an exact IP address of the master node on which the K3s advertises its API!

+   Both parameters must be defined together to take an effect (with correct values).
 Otherwise a node will be deployed as an independent master of a single-node cluster.

 You can find all values for these parameters on the master node in the :ref:`/etc/one-appliance/config <one_service_logs>` (actual values will differ from our :ref:`example <report_file_example>`):

 * ``k8s_master``
 * ``k8s_token``
-* ``k8s_hash``

 The example use of these parameters can be seen on the figure: